Great Moments in Travel History – May 2016

-On May 16, 1863, the Excelsior Hotel Ernst opened in Cologne, Germany.
+On May 16, 1863, the Excelsior Hotel Ernst opened its doors in Cologne, Germany.
+A regular guest for several decades in the latter part of the 20th century was FBT Editorial Director Jonathan Spira’s father, S. F. Spira, the CEO of Spiratone.
 The hotel celebrated its 150th anniversary last year.

-The Palace Hotel Luzern in Luzern, Switzerland, opened its doors on May 7, 1906.
-The luxury hotel is still in operation today.
+The Palace Hotel Luzern in Luzerne, Switzerland, opened its doors on May 7, 1906.
+The hotel, which featured amenities rare at the time of its opening, such as en-suite bathrooms, is still in operation today.

 Wilbur Wright died from typhoid fever at age 45 on May 30, 1912.
 His brother Orville lived to be 76, passing away on January 30, 1948.

 The Regent Palace Hotel opened on May 16, 1915 in London, England.
-With 1,028 guestrooms, the hotel was the largest in Europe at the time in terms of number of rooms.
+With 1,028 guestrooms, the hotel offered the largest number of rooms of any such establishment in Europe at the time of its opening.
 It was demolished in 2010.

 On May 9, 1917, William Boeing changed the name of Pacific Aero Products to the Boeing Airplane Co.

 Ellen Church, a registered nurse, joined the crew of Boeing Air Transport’s Model 80A headed to San Francisco on May 15, 1930.
 She was the first female flight attendant in history.
-Boeing Air Transport was the predecessor of today’s United Airlines.
+Boeing Air Transport was the forerunner of United Airlines.

-A Douglas DC-7C took off from Long Beach Municipal Airport in California on May 21, 1957, for a record trans-continental and trans-Atlantic flight that retraced part of the route flown by Charles Lindbergh in 1927.
-The aircraft flew 6,148 miles (9,894 kilometers) to Paris in 21 hours and 52 minutes, 12 hours less than it took Lindbergh to fly 3,625 miles (5,833 kilometers) across the Atlantic.
+A Douglas DC-7C took off from Long Beach Municipal Airport in California on May 21, 1957, for a record non-stop trans-continental and trans-Atlantic flight that retraced part of the route flown by Charles Lindbergh in 1927.
+The aircraft flew 6,148 miles (9,894 kilometers) to Paris in 21 hours and 52 minutes, 12 hours less than it took Lindbergh to fly nearly 3,600 miles (5,800 kilometers) across the Atlantic.

 On May 30, 1958, the Douglas DC-8 made its maiden flight.
 The aircraft was the first of the DC line to be equipped with jet engines.
 The four-engine jet set world records in speed, altitude, distance, and payload.

-Click here to continue to Page 2 – The First Airbus, Dreamliner Ungrounded, and the last 717
+Click here to continue to Page 2 – Train Disasters, Airline Alliances, and the 787 Dreamliner

 Pages: 1 2